-The INE, as it has been receiving the set of files (provisional and final) from both the external company as well as from IDESCAT and EUSTAT, has carried out quality controls on the internal consistency of the data pertaining to each one of the centres, so as to validate them or return them if it is considered that any of the data requires verification.
-Subsequently, a series of tables have been designed with the object of verifying the quality of the aggregate data and the relationships between the different variables, as well as their comparability with other statistical sources.
+The INE, as it has been receiving the set of files (provisional and final) from both the external company as well as from IDESCAT, EUSTAT and NASTAT, will carry out quality controls on the internal consistency of the data pertaining to each one of the centres, so as to validate them or return them if it is considered that any of the data requires verification.
+Subsequently, a series of tables will be designed with the object of verifying the quality of the aggregate data and the relationships between the different variables, as well as their comparability with other statistical sources.

-The following types of errors have been detected:
+The following types of errors will be detected: